MitchellTesla/Ethereum_2.0/ZeroKnowledge/README.md

 We happily welcome contributions.
 You can either pick an existing issue, or reach out on [Gitter](https://gitter.im/ZoKrates/Lobby).

-Unless you explicitly state otherwise, any contribution you intentionally submit for inclusion in the work shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution you intentionally submit for inclusion in the work shall be licensed as above, without any additional terms or conditions. (wip) Build in progress..